NICE (NASDAQ:NICE) Price Target Lowered to $296.00 at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell

-NICE (NASDAQ:NICE) had its price objective cut by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $312.00 to $296.00 in a research note issued to investors on Friday morning, Price Targets.com reports.
-They currently have a buy rating on the technology company’s stock.
+NICE (NASDAQ:NICE) had its target price lowered by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $312.00 to $296.00 in a report released on Thursday morning, Benzinga reports.
+The firm currently has a buy rating on the technology company’s stock.

-A number of other research firms have also recently commented on NICE.
-Royal Bank of Canada upped their price objective on NICE from $250.00 to $266.00 and gave the company a sector perform rating in a report on Friday, February 19th.
-Barclays upgraded NICE from an equal weight rating to an overweight rating and upped their price objective for the company from $246.00 to $330.00 in a report on Friday, January 29th.
-Citigroup decreased their price objective on NICE from $312.00 to $296.00 and set a buy rating on the stock in a report on Friday.
-They noted that the move was a valuation call.
-Wedbush upped their price objective on NICE from $275.00 to $285.00 and gave the company an outperform rating in a report on Thursday, February 25th.
-Finally, Zacks Investment Research upgraded NICE from a sell rating to a hold rating in a report on Wednesday, April 21st.
-Three equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-NICE has a consensus rating of Buy and a consensus price target of $285.86.
+A number of other analysts have also weighed in on the company.
+Pritchard Capital raised their target price on NICE from $292.00 to $312.00 and gave the company a buy rating in a research note on Friday, February 19th.
+Oppenheimer restated an outperform rating and issued a $290.00 target price on shares of NICE in a research note on Thursday, February 11th.
+Barclays upgraded NICE from an equal weight rating to an overweight rating and raised their target price for the company from $246.00 to $330.00 in a research note on Friday, January 29th.
+Royal Bank of Canada raised their target price on NICE from $250.00 to $266.00 and gave the company a sector perform rating in a research note on Friday, February 19th.
+Finally, DA Davidson reiterated a buy rating on shares of NICE in a report on Wednesday, May 5th.
+Three analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+The stock has an average rating of Buy and an average price target of $292.62.

 NICE Ltd. provides enterprise software solutions worldwide.
 The company operates in two segments, Customer Engagement, and Financial Crime and Compliance.
 It offers CXone, a cloud native open platform that supports contact centers ranging from small single sites to distributed remote agents and enterprises; and a digital-first omnichannel customer engagement platform that supports various digital and self-service channels, which allows organizations to add and integrate new and emerging channels.